-- In view of social distancing and in order to avoid in person individual applications at Departmental offices for the Covid-19 benefit during lockdown, should an employer as a result of the Covid-19 pandemic close its operations, or part of its operations, for a 3 months or lessor period the employer must apply in accordance with the Directive for Covid-19 benefits for and on behalf of its affected employees. - For the company to qualify for TERS, it must satisfy the following requirements: - the company must be registered with UIF, - the company must comply with the application procedure for the financial relief scheme, and - the company's closure must be directly linked to the Covid-19 pandemic.
+- Should an employer as a result of the Covid-19 pandemic close its operation, or part of its operations, for a 3 months or lessor period, affected employees (temporary laid-off employees) shall qualify for the TERS benefit. - For the company to qualify for TERS, it must satisfy the following requirements: - the company must be registered with UIF, - the company must comply with the application procedure for the financial relief scheme, and - the company's closure must be directly linked to the Covid-19 pandemic.